Spedymax/tg-bot/README.md

 # Telegram Bot Collection

 A collection of Telegram bots with gaming features, memory diary functionality, and various utilities.

-## 🚨 Security Notice

-**IMPORTANT**: This repository has been updated to use environment variables for sensitive data.

 ### Before Running:
 1. Create a `.env` file based on `.env.example`